De Beers doesn't look like it's doing much advertising these days; that's because it's doing its best advertising yet

 American billionaire Dennis Washington wants to buy Canada's largest diamond miner for $1.1bn, but other bids are in the offing

-Firestone, Stornoway & Mountain Province are all hitting the market for the first time; who's leading the pack?
+Firestone, Stornoway & Mountain Province are all hitting the market with new goods for the first time; who's leading the pack?

 Companies are sending geologists to scout out Myanmar, as the country comes out from under US sanctions